Secret Chamber and Tunnel Discovered Under the Temple of the Moon at Teotihuacan Emulate the Underworld

 As Marco M. Vigato, an independent researcher into ancient mysteries and megalithic civilization, reported in a previous Ancient Origins article , French explorer and anthropologist Desiré Charnay was one of the first Europeans to penetrate into this labyrinth of tunnels in modern times, and leave a detailed account of it.
 In his 1880 book “Les anciennes villes du Nouveau Monde,” Charnay recounts having been led by his guide to some cavernous quarries, two-and-a-half miles (1.6 kilometers) west of the Pyramid of the Moon.
 There he was showed the entrances to several galleries, branching off in different directions at regular angles.
 These led to different chambers, which he described as “large halls”, one in particular “shaped like a rotunda” and filled with human remains.

 Charnay had no doubt that these tunnels had been dug in ancient times, and he speculated these could have served as quarries to build the many structures above ground in Teotihuacan, and were only later turned into catacombs.
 But what was the utility of these tunnels?
-According to Marco M. Vigato, if the caves and tunnels of Teotihuacan were designed as a symbolic representation of the Underworld, it is very well possible that the new tunnels recently discovered could one day lead to a tomb, perhaps the final resting place of mysterious ruling elite responsible for the construction of Teotihuacan and for the monumental megalithic architecture present at the site.
+According to Marco M. Vigato, if the caves and tunnels of Teotihuacan were designed as a symbolic representation of the Underworld, it is very well possible that any new tunnels discovered could one day lead to a tomb, perhaps the final resting place of mysterious ruling elite responsible for the construction of Teotihuacan and for the monumental megalithic architecture present at the site.

 Top image: Teotihuacan, Pyramid of the Moon ( Arian Zergers / Flickr )